Kanavane Kankanda Deivam: Plot

 Vijayan, the son of a retired soldier Karunakaran, is advised by his father to meet Soorasimmar, the blind king, and join the army.
 Vijayan meets Soorasimmar's only daughter Nalini and falls in love with her.
-When commander Veerasenan tries to throw Vijayan aside for blocking his way, Vijayan fights and trounces Veerasenan.
+When commander Veerasenan tries to throw Vijayan aside for blocking his way, Vijayan fights and subdues Veerasenan.
 This impresses Nalini, who is on the way to meet a sage who has a medicine for her father's blindness.

 After examining Soorasimmar, the sage says the only cure lies in using the "Naga Jothi" (serpent light) found in Nagalokam (serpent world).
-Nalini suggests a prize for anyone who brings the Naga Jothi.
-Soorasimmar agrees and announces that anyone bringing the Naga Jothi will be given any prize they ask.
+Nalini suggests a reward for anyone who brings the Naga Jothi.
+Soorasimmar agrees and announces that anyone bringing the Naga Jothi would be given any rewards they ask for.

 Nalini falls in love with Vijayan when they next meet.
 The next day, Vijayan presents his father's knife to Soorasimmar who recognises it and advises Veerasenan to induct Vijayan into the army.
 Veerasenan is unhappy to see the entry of Vijayan, and waits for an opportunity to avenge his past humiliation.

 When Vijayan meets Nalini in private, Veerasenan arrives with his soldiers, captures and accuses him of betraying Soorasimmar.
 For this, Soorasimmar orders Vijayan's execution the next day, despite Nalini's pleas.
 Vijayan escapes from prison with help from fellow prisoner Singan and comes to meet Nalini.
 He tells her that he will retrieve the Naga Jothi so that he can seek her hand as prize.

 Vijayan saves Nagakanni, a snake girl, from danger.
 She gives him two magic rings which will lead to Nagalokam from any pond, and tells him he must please the snake queen Nagarani to obtain the Naga Jothi.
 Using the rings, Vijayan and Singan enter a pond and reach Nagalokam.
 Nagarani instantly falls in love with Vijayan and makes him stay at her palace.
 Singan advises Vijayan to pretend to love her and pilfer the key to the safe containing the Naga Jothi.

 Vijayan makes Nagarani unconscious, takes the key, goes with Singan and collects a Naga Jothi while Singan takes one too.
 While returning, Singan accidentally locks himself in a prison cell.
 Nagarani awakens and notices the key is missing.
 Enraged, she curses Vijayan by transforming him into a deformed hunchback.